-Australia is the 6th-largest donor country to education; overall funding is expected to remain stable
+Australia is the 6th largest donor country to education; overall funding is expected to remain stable

-Australia is a large donor to the GPE.
-Since it became a partner in 2008, Australia has contributed US$371 million (as of February 2017) to the GPE, making it the fourth-largest cumulative contributor since GPE’s foundation.
-Australia largely reports support to GPE as bilateral ODA to the OECD and has committed A$140million (US$105 million) to the organization for the pledging period 2015 to 2018.
-Australia’s pledge specifically supports the upgrade of school facilities, the support of access to schools for poor and marginalized (particularly girls and disabled children), and the training of teachers.
-Julia Gillard, the former Prime Minister of Australia and also a former Minister of Education, has served as GPE’s Board Chair since 2014.
+Australia is a large donor to the Global Partnership for Education (GPE).
+Since it became a partner in 2008, Australia has contributed US$398 million to the GPE (as of December 2017).
+This makes it the fourth-largest cumulative contributor since GPE’s foundation.
+Australia largely reports support to GPE to the OECD as bilateral ODA and committed A$140 million (US$104 million) to the organization for the pledging period 2015 to 2018.
+Australia’s pledge specifically supported the upgrade of school facilities, the support of access to schools for poor and marginalized (particularly girls and disabled children), and the training of teachers.
+In February 2018, Australia pledged a further A$90 million (US$67 million) for the funding period 2018 to 2020.
+This is a similar per-year contribution as the 2015 to 2018 pledge.
+Julia Gillard, the former Prime Minister of Australia and a former Minister of Education, has served as GPE’s Board Chair since 2014.

-Priorities for Australia’s education funding are detailed in the Department for Foreign Affairs and Trade’s (DFAT) Strategy for Australia’s aid investments in education 2015-2020.
-Australia aims to mainly focus education ODA on a) early childhood care and development, b) quality of education at all levels, c) equity, with a particular focus on gender and disability inclusiveness, and d) high-quality secondary and post-secondary education.
+Priorities for Australia’s education funding are detailed in the Department for Foreign Affairs and Trade’s (DFAT) ‘Strategy for Australia’s aid investments in education 2015-2020’.
+Australia aims to focus education ODA on a) early childhood care and development, b) quality of education at all levels, c) equity, with a focus on gender and disability inclusiveness, and d) high-quality secondary and post-secondary education.
 Australia further emphasizes supporting technical education aligned with labor-market needs, strengthening regional stability through increased access to education in conflict-affected areas, investing in innovative approaches and research with the private sector and civil society, and supporting emerging leaders through Australia Awards, a scholarship for students from selected countries in Asia, Pacific, Africa and the Middle East studying in Australia.

 DFAT’s Development Policy Division leads on policy development within education